Satchmo.com - New Orleans Music

 JANUARY 28

 1990 Super Bowl XXIV took place at the Louisiana Superdome in New Orleans in 1990.
 Aaron Neville sang the National Anthem prior to kickoff.
-The half-time show included a "Salute to New Orleans" with Pete Fountain, Doug Kershaw and Irma Thomas.
+The halftime show included a "Salute to New Orleans" with Pete Fountain, Doug Kershaw and Irma Thomas.
 The score of the game was San Francisco 49ers 55, Denver Broncos 10.

-1994 Aaron Neville's 1991 album "Warm Your Heart" was certified Gold (sales of 500,000 copies) by the RIAA in 1992
+1994 Aaron Neville's 1991 album "Warm Your Heart" was certified Gold (sales of 500,000 copies) by the RIAA (Recording Industry Association of America) on January 28, 1992.
+It went on to achieve Platinum status on August 8, 1997.

-1999 Rockin' Dopsie Jr. & the Zydeco Twisters were the house band for the "Regis & Kathie Lee Show", which aired from the NATPE Conference in New Orleans in 1999
+1999 Rockin' Dopsie Jr. & the Zydeco Twisters were the house band for the "Regis & Kathie Lee Show", which aired from the NATPE Conference in New Orleans in 1999.

 JANUARY 29

-1999 Trumpeters Kermit Ruffins, Leroy Jones and James Andrews were musical guests on the "Regis & Kathie Lee Show", which aired live from the NATPE Conference in New Orleans in 1999; Kermit had his barbecue going outside the State Palace Theatre, and he engaged in a friendly cutting session with Leroy and James during the show
+1999 Trumpeters Kermit Ruffins, Leroy Jones and James Andrews were musical guests on the "Regis & Kathie Lee Show", which aired live from the NATPE Conference in New Orleans in 1999.
+Kermit had his barbecue going outside the State Palace Theatre, and he engaged in a friendly cutting session with Leroy and James during the show.

 2011 The Britney Spears single "Hold It Against Me" made its debut at #1 on the Billboard Hot 100 chart in 2011.
 Britney became just the second artist in the chart's 52-year history to debut multiple songs at #1.
 Her prior chart topping debut was with "3" in October of 2009.
 Brit joined Mariah Carey as the only acts to debut at #1 more than once (Carey managed the feat three times).
 "Hold It Against Me" was Spears' fourth #1 hit on the Hot 100 (priors were "3", "Womanizer" and "...Baby One More Time").